privateprep/coding-space-website/src/pages/locations/custom-online.md

 ---
 templateKey: location-page
-title: Online Coding Classes
+title: "Online "
 seo:
-  title: Online Coding Classes for Kids & Teens
+  title: Sign Up for Online Coding Classes for Kids & Teens
-  description: "In our live online coding classes for kids and teens, students
+  description: The Coding Space offers online coding class for kids and teens ages
-    learn to code in Scratch, JavaScript, and more, while experiencing a 4:1 student-to-teacher ratio and project-based learning in a unique and personalized online class format. "
+    6-17.
+Browse our suite of courses and have your child start learning today!
 classLocationId: 10
 banner:
   removalDate: 2021-12-17T18:00:37.739Z
   mdContent: ""
 contactInfo:
   phone: (929) 352-1272
-pageBuilder:
+pageBuilder: []
-  - type: textOnly
-    textAlign: left
-    bgColor: "#9de2dd"
-    textColor: "#264548"
-    mdContent: Our weekly group online coding classes for kids and teens balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
-Students learn to code while making new friends near and far, all while experiencing a 4:1 student-to-ratio and self-paced, project-based learning in Scratch, JavaScript, and more.
 ---